 What is the HPA Axis?

-The HPA axis stands for the “hypothalamic pituitary adrenal axis” and regulates the stress response.
+The HPA axis stands for the “hypothalamic pituitary adrenal axis,” regulating the stress response and adrenal function.
 It is responsible for fight or flight; useful for survival and is overactivated in our modern way of life from numerous activation signals every day.

 The axis is connected to the brain, nervous system, immune system, digestive system and circulatory system.
 So you can see how damaging the chronic stress response is to all of these systems via the HPA axis.
 What happens is that blood sugar and insulin stay elevated, you get easily irritated and overwhelmed, and the immune system stays activated leading to dysfunction.

 Meanwhile, all other requirements in your body get put on hold and eventually also get depleted.
 A systemic shutdown.
-The reason pregnancy can be so hard on some women is because there are not enough reserves to give, causing higher deficiency post-pregnancy.
+The reason pregnancy can be so hard on some women is because there are not enough reserves to give, causing higher deficiency post-pregnancy and potentially harder struggle to shed excess weight gain.

 Environmental Toxicity and Thyroid Function